 To help sustain Manyara Ranch, a tourism development program was initiated which now offers facilities for visitors to experience the wildlife and culture in and around this vital wilderness area.
 Guests can enjoy a range of activities, some of which are rarely offered elsewhere in Tanzania.

-There are several large dams on the ranch that attract and retain the wildlife within the conservancy area.
-There is a significant resident population of wildlife including groups of large bull elephants, breeding herds of giraffe, many lesser kudu, wildebeest, zebra, gazelle, oryx and eland.
+There are several large dams on the ranch that attract and retain the wildlife within the conservancy.
+There is a significant resident population of wildlife including elephants, giraffe, many lesser kudu, wildebeest, zebra, gazelle, oryx and eland.
 There are also predators, including lion, cheetah, leopard, hyena, jackal and bat-eared foxes.
 For many years, wild dogs have denned on the ranch.

-The resident game population is continually being increased by wildlife moving through the migratory corridors.
-There is a large number of species of birds including many raptors on the ranch.
-Manyara Ranch has a variety of habitats, which include open savannah, acacia woodland, bush and riverine forest.
-These habitats support a large diversity of wildlife and birdlife.
+The resident game population is continually being boosted by wildlife moving through the migratory corridors.
+There is a large variety of bird species including many raptors on the ranch.
+Manyara Ranch has a variety of habitats, that include open savannah, acacia woodland, bush and riverine forest.
+These habitats support the large diversity of wildlife and birds.

 Manyara Ranch Conservancy can be visited throughout the year.
-The green season occurs in April, May and June and again in November and December and brings with it a lush environment very different from the golden grass and reduced foliage that characterizes the dry season.
+The green season occurs in April, May and again in November and December and brings with it a lush environment very different from the golden grass that characterizes the dry season.
 Throughout the year, the Conservancy remains a haven for wildlife moving between the parks and protected game areas surrounding the Conservancy.